bleachchyxo/UNIX-HELP/FlashDrive.md

 You can now `cd` into `/media/usb/` and see the content, when you're done just fire off:

     $ sudo umount /dev/sdb /media/usb/

+## Formating a Flash Drive

+First of all enter as a `root user`, now we can proceed formating the flash drive by using the command

+    # fdisk /dev/sdb

+Next type `d` to delete a partition, type `1` to select the 1st partition then press `enter`.
+Continue repeating this process until you've deleted every partition left.

+Now we need to create the new partition by typing `n`, then press `enter` 3 times to accept the default options and now to type `w` to write the new information into the flash drive.